jaops-space/jaops-sim/README.md

 ```

 ## Usage
-1. Launch Omniverse IsaacSim and open any of the USD corresponding to the scenes shown in the table above.
+1. Launch IsaacSim 5.0 (installation and run instructions [here](https://docs.isaacsim.omniverse.nvidia.com/latest/installation/install_workstation.html#example-installation) )
+2. Open any of the USD corresponding to the scenes shown in the table above.
 Explore the different assets, re-use them in your own simulations
-2. See also the demos in the `src` folder.
+3. See also the demos in the `src` folder.
 Each one has its own corresponding README.
 See for instance the ROS2 foxglove and rerun interfaces for the lunar simulation scene [here](./src/ros2_ws/README.md)